Warehouse routing

 You can see which warehouse is assigned to any order item from the "Sales > Orders" grid, in the "Products" column :

-The dispatch warehouse is also visible and editable from any order popup :
+The dispatch warehouse is also visible and editable under Sales > Orders > click on the required order > Overview > Products.

 - To create a new rule, use the "Add a new rule" button located in the bottom right corner.